-Degh is an ancient ayurvedic drink with black pepper, cloves, cardamom, almonds, and cannabis - and with other herbs depending on dosha.
+Degh is an ancient Ayurvedic drink with black pepper, cloves, cardamom, almonds, and Cannabis - with other herbs depending on one's dosha.

-A non-intoxicating version can be made to respect the law of the land That I operate in, with poppy-seeds only, but both versions detoxify the mind and body.
+To respect the law of the land I operate in, sometimes I replace Cannabis with poppy-seeds only.
+Both versions detoxify the Mind and Body.

 Detox the Mind, Body and Soul with a unique Degh Ceremomy

 My teacher in India who blessed me to become a 'Mahakal' Singh told me to give Degh to people and recite Mantras.After I was initiated and formed a profound relation with the sacred drink, I have been running ceremonies with Degh and Mantras for 20 years around the World.

 The ceremonial use of cannabis was noted by the british in the indian hemp report of 1894:

 'The custom of worshipping the hemp plant, although not so prevalent as that of offering hemp to Siva and other deities of the Hindus, would nevertheless appear from the statements of the witnesses to exist to some extent in some provinces of India.

 The reason why this fact is not generally known may perhaps be gathered from such statements as that of Pandit Dharma Nand Joshi, who says that such worship is performed in secret.